 Amber has over a decade of experience in the restaurant industry, and it’s no surprise to Amber’s family that she has made her livelihood in the restaurant industry; she once horrified her mother at the age of nine, by proudly announcing “When I grow up I want to be a bartender!”
 As a veteran of Belickis’ original restaurant Mistral, she helped to plan and build MistralKitchen in it’s early stages.
 In addition to the daily operations of the restaurant, she oversees the bar and cocktail program and many of the drinks on the house menu are hers.

-She grew up in rural Hawaii, spending most of her time outdoors, and she developed a deep appreciation for homegrown food, land stewardship and the humane treatment of animals.
-Cooking and gardening are both passions of hers.
-In addition to her small home garden, she tends the experimental MistralKitchen garden.
+She grew up in rural Hawaii and the Olympic Penninsula, spending most of her time outdoors, and she developed a deep appreciation for homegrown food, land stewardship and loves animals.
+Cooking, gardening and the ocean are passions.

 Amber loves to spend time with family and some of her fondest memories involve the simple joys of long dinners and conversation.
 This love of dining carries over into her work in the restaurant where it is her goal to help everyone create joyful memories of their own.

 Southwest Washington native Kaleena Bliss charted her path to Seattle via the Culinary Institute of America and kitchens in some of Portland’s most celebrated restaurants.
 Most recently, Kaleena served as sous chef at the Bainbridge Island restaurant, Four Swallows.

 At MistralKitchen, Kaleena’s broad responsibilities include writing menus that incorporate a wide variety of classic and contemporary techniques and ingredients, leading the kitchen staff, and maintaining and building relationships with suppliers.
 She thrives in the high-pressure

 environment of the line and loves adapting the menu daily depending on what’s available and at the peak of seasonality.